k21971/EvilHack/doc/evilhack-changelog.md

   spellbook entries
 - Tweak Druid's third starting spellbook
 - Allow other types of arrows and spears to be used when crafting traps
+- Add trap kits to the in-game encyclopedia (pokedex)